Cray-HPE/docs-csm/operations/hpe_pdu/hpe_pdu_admin_procedures.md

    On the next `hms-discovery` job run, it should relocate the deleted PDUs and discover them correctly as HPE PDUs.

-1. (`ncn#`) After waiting five minutes, verify that the Ethernet interfaces that were previously deleted are now present:
+1. (`ncn-mw#`) After waiting five minutes, verify that the Ethernet interfaces that were previously deleted are now present:

    ```bash
    sleep 300
    cray hsm inventory ethernetInterfaces list --type CabinetPDUController
    ```

-1. (`ncn#`) Verify that the Redfish endpoints for the PDUs exist and are `DiscoverOK`.
+1. (`ncn-mw#`) Verify that the Redfish endpoints for the PDUs exist and are `DiscoverOK`.

    ```bash
    cray hsm inventory redfishEndpoints list --type CabinetPDUController